tomymehdi/tomymehdi-SDK/README.md

 ### Testing

-Run `npm test` in your terminal from the root folder of the project
+Run `npm test` in your terminal from the root folder of the project.

+After the first run if new external api recording are needed delete `tests/fixtures` folder.

 ## Contributing
 Fork and create pull request.